 Core training focuses on the knowlege and skills required to perform anaesthesia in fit, healthy patients, with a 3-month placement in intensive care medicine.

-Wales is the only Deanery in the UK to offer a pilot of an automatic GMC-approved one year extension to all tainees appointed to a core-training programme in anaesthesia.
+HEIW offers a pilot of an automatic GMC-approved one year extension to all tainees appointed to a core-training programme in anaesthesia.
 During this 1 year extension, there will be an opportunity to spend a 6-month placement in a complementary specialty e.g. general medicine, emergency medicine or intensive care medicine, and consolidate your anaesthetic knowledge and skills before progression to the specialist training years.

 During specialist training there is an emphasis on broad-based sub-specialty training, with plenty of opportunities to pursue advanced training in a number of sub-specialist areas tailored to a trainee’s particular career interest.
 A wide variety of anaesthetic training opportunities are provided within the hospitals of the Welsh School and it has a proven track record of providing excellent opportunities for training in research within the large teaching hospitals.
 Trainees are encouraged to gain experience overseas or in other specialist centres in the UK, and if applicable, there are opportunities available for less than full-time training.